leolani/cltl-g2kmore/README.md

 # cltl-g2kmore

-This application uses an episodic Knowledge Graph to drive the communication with a user witht he goal to learn about the Activities of Daily Life (ADL), such as eating, cooking, visiting friends, watching movies, sleeping, etc.
+This application uses an episodic Knowledge Graph (eKG) to drive the communication with a user to learn about his/her Activities of Daily Life (ADL), such as eating, cooking, visiting friends, watching movies, sleeping, etc.
+To achieve this it queries the eKG for all activities already stored and asks questions to fill any gaps between the current interaction and the last interaction, basically asking what you have been up to lately.
+See our reference for further explanations and motivation.

 Higher order **INTENT** model following a Belief-Desire-Intent model.
 The goal of this model is to get more knowledgeable about a topic of a certain type, about you as a person or Amsterdam as a city.
 The module proceeds according to the following steps, defined in _take_action(target, type):